larryknaebelobsidian/kingdom/Proposition 144. This Kingdom embraces “the times of refreshing” and “the times of the restitution of all things mentioned, Acts 3 19-21..md

 tags:
   - toc
 ---
 # Proposition 144.
-This Kingdom embraces “the times of refreshing” and “the times of the restitution of all things mentioned, Acts 3 19-21.
+This Kingdom embraces “the times of refreshing” and “the times of the restitution of all things" mentioned, Acts 3 19-21.

 ### Props Mentioned
 65 70 86 113 120 124 127 159